 Brides of Melbourne is bound by the National Privacy Principles (Principles) contained in the Privacy Act 1988.
-The Principles are designed to protect the confidentiality of information and the privacy of individuals by regulating the way personal information is managed.
+The Principles are designed to protect the confidentiality of the information and the privacy of individuals by regulating the way personal information is managed.

 Brides of Melbourne collects certain personal information in order to understand and meet the needs of customers and provide the products and services they require.